JMBQ/URC/README_en.md

 * open the Zygisk

 # Note
-* FS  ->  full star, or three star, safe
+* FS  ->  full star, or three star
-* AI  ->  Delete monster AI, safe, but don't use in the Online combat with other player
+* AI  ->  Delete monster AI, but don't use in the Online combat with other player
 * AS  ->  Attack speed increase
 * SP  ->  SP acquisition boost
 * MS  ->  Movement speed increase